galaxyproject/galaxy-hub/src/galaxy-updates/2017-05/index.md

 Ther will be a half day tutorial on [Making Galaxy Work for You](https://www.iscb.org/ismbeccb2017-program/tutorials#p6) at [ISMB/ECCB 2017](https://www.iscb.org/ismbeccb2017) in Prague, Czechia.
 The tutorial will provide a practical, hands-on guide to adapting the Galaxy platform to the specific needs of individuals attending the ISMB.

 Participants will learn to

 - Create Galaxy compatible tool and workflow definitions that are publicly accessible and that make it easy for any instance administrator to add your work to their server.
 - Deploy Galaxy and scale it up to target production-ready resources such as a Postgres database, NGINX webserver, and distributed resource managers such SLURM or PBS.

 Interested?
 Sign up when you [register](https://www.iscb.org/ismbeccb2017-registration#tutorials) for ISMB/ECCB (and register before the tutorial fills up).

 We also expect a lot of other Galaxy-related content at ISMB/ECCB 2017 and [BOSC 2017](https://www.open-bio.org/wiki/BOSC_2017).
 We'll add the presentations to the [Galaxy @ ISMB/ECCB 2017 & BOSC 2017](/src/events/2017-ismb-bosc/index.md) event page as the schedules are posted.
+(And, [please let us know](mailto:outreach@galaxyproject.org) if you have anything on the program.)

 See you in Prague!